- Get Involved

 Museum: American History Museum

-Location: 2nd Floor, East Wing, across from First Ladies exhibition
+Location: 2nd Floor, East Wing

 The History in the News case features objects from the museum's collection related to the September 11 tragedy.
 Objects will be rotated several times a year.
 Current and future cases are on view as follows:

 This case features flags related to the September 11 tragedy.
 Objects on view include a flag belonging to American Airlines "wing walker" James Carlton, who used it to signal arriving flights at Dulles International Airport after September 11th; a piece of fuselage from the wreckage of United Airlines Flight 93, believed to be part of the painted red and white stripes of an American flag; cards sent to FBI agents working in western Pennsylvania that include children's flag drawings; and a hard hat, jewelry, and pins featuring the American flag that show the pervasiveness of such objects after the attacks.